May 7, 2025

 The business frequently attends community events in downtown Santa Ana and beyond.
 Clarissa recognizes these interactions are central to their success.
 “Making good coffee isn’t enough,” she said.
 “What made our business successful was the community interaction.”

 Cordova Creations has built a strong following and online presence, surpassing more than 23,000 followers on Instagram.
-They post weekly updates about where their trailer will be and continue to build a brand rooted in family connection and heritage.
+They post weekly updates about where their trailer will be but they are mainly located in Santa Ana on 1227 W Edinger Ave. on weekends.
+The family business continues to build a brand rooted in family connection and heritage.

-“The reason for our success is that we remain consistent by trying to create more value within our product and the experience”.
+“The reason for our success is that we remain consistent by trying to create more value within our product and the experience,” said Clarissa.

 Previous Story